BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Variants of Broad Neural Architecture Search

 \subsection{BNAS-CCLE}

 The broad scalable architecture of BNAS-CCLE is a developed CCFBLS \cite{chen2018universal} which is not only broad but also deep.
 In the broad scalable architecture of BNAS-CCLE, each enhancement block only treats the output of last convolution block as input.
 In other words, we assume that the output of last convolution block takes up all importance of each enhancement block.
-For clear understanding, the formulaic expressions of the broad scalable architecture used in BNAS-CCLE are given below.

 Related expressions with regard to convolution blocks can be found in (\ref{deep}) to (\ref{complementary}).
 For enhancement block $En\_j$, its enhancement feature representations $\pmb{H}^{(j)}$ can be defined as